jmoore2081/smackgrc/src/pages/index.md

   title: Why SMACK GRC
   image: /img/computer-screenshot-1.jpg
   description: >-
-    SMACK provides a powerful solution to manage your GRC requirements making those in risk, compliance and controls more efficient and effective in their positions.
+    SMACK GRC provides a powerful solution to manage your GRC requirements making those in risk, compliance and controls more efficient and effective in their positions.
 Created by risk, audit and compliance professionals, we began with the most important feature - Reporting.
 Powerful, dynamic multi-dimensional reporting.
 As professionals in this field, we knew we had to get the reporting right or nothing else would really matter.
-SMACK makes it easy for you to get the data you need from system to attain insightful understanding of your risk and control environment that will be valuable to you in your role and also to a broad range of stakeholders.
+SMACK GRC makes it easy for you to get the data you need from system to attain insightful understanding of your risk and control environment that will be valuable to you in your role and also to a broad range of stakeholders.

-    Besides being the most customizable (more on this below) and powerful solution in the industry, it is also the highest value offering.
+    Besides being the most configurable (more on this below) and powerful solution in the industry, it is also the highest value offering.
 There are no separate or additional charges for additional modules.
 All modules are included.
-Furthermore, you can outright buy the SMACK application rather than "pay-as-go" like a traditional SaaS pricing model.
-It still lives in the cloud and the only ongoing cost you have is for the Quick Base platform.
 description: >-
-  SMACK is built on the popular Quick Base platform which is used by more than half of the Fortune 100.
-Because SMACK is built on Quick Base, you will have full control to customize SMACK for your unique requirements.
+  SMACK GRC is built on the popular Quick Base platform which is used by more than half of the Fortune 100.
+Because SMACK GRC is built on Quick Base, you will have full control to customize SMACK for your unique requirements.
 This is not only includes your own branding and colors, but also reports, fields, drop-down values, automation and notifications.
-You can also add whole new modules to SMACK quickly and easily.
-If you are savvy enough to build a fancy spreadsheet, chances are you can pick up Quick Base in no time.
-The Quick Base University, online resources and the abundance of Quick Base consultants out there can help you achieve your vision if by chance there is functionality you want to add to SMACK.
-SMACK is also fast to implement, includes powerful dynamic reporting and is the #1 value in the industry.
+You can also add whole new modules to SMACK GRC quickly and easily.
+SMACK GRC is also fast to implement, includes powerful dynamic reporting and has valuable functionality which missing in those products offered by the market leaders.
 intro:
   blurbs:
     - text: >